JuliaQUBO/QUBODrivers.jl/README.md

 </div>

 ## Introduction
-This package aims to provide a common [MOI](https://github.com/jump-dev/MathOptInterface.jl)-compliant API for [QUBO](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) Sampling and Annealing machines.
+This package aims to provide a common [MOI](https://github.com/jump-dev/MathOptInterface.jl)-compliant API for [QUBO](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) sampling devices.
-It also contains a few testing tools, including utility samplers for performance comparison and sanity checks, and some basic analysis features.
+It also contains a few additional tools, including utility samplers and a simple test suite.

 ### QUBO
 Problems assigned to solvers defined within QUBODrivers.jl's interface are given by